GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 !!! info

-    Keypoints:
+    === "Keypoints"

         - The dataset comes from a real world experiment in *E. coli*.
         - Publicly available FASTQ files can be downloaded from NCBI SRA.
         - Several steps are taken outside of R/RStudio to create VCF files from FASTQ files.
         - VCF files store variant calls in a special format.

-    Objectives:
+    === "Objectives"

         - Know what the example dataset represents
         - Know the concepts of how VCF files are generated

-    Questions:
+    === "Questions"

         - What data are we using in the lesson?
         - What are VCF files?

 ## Preface